RobustBench/robustbench/README.md

 ## Citation
-Our white paper about `AdvBench` is in preparation.
+Our white paper about `AdvBench` is currently in preparation.
 Stay tuned!